Eleven ways to make space for nature in your life this autumn

 10. Go local

 There are so many walks, paths and parks on our doorstep.
-Greenspaces can be great for taking a breather, walking dogs, enjoying family time, and for outdoor learning.
+Greenspaces can be great for taking a breather, walking dogs, enjoying family time, and learning.
 There's plenty of wildlife to see.
 Stop, listen and enjoy a mindful minute.

 11. It's good for you